 - Give them a little space sometimes that's all they need - Do offer to help a lot of the time they'll be glad you asked - Suggest they try something different - Or that they take a short break a little time to step back and think often helps - Get them up and moving try some of our physical activities

 Remember we're here to help.

-Get in touch with your child's teacher, if you have any questions.
+Get in touch with us, if you have any questions.